gracieho/Project3_FintooneyMarkets/README.md

 To deploy -
 * Deploy the '6_FintooneyMarket.sol' file (eg in Remix).
 This file will automatically trigger the deployment of the '5_FintooneyAuction.sol' file.
-* The deployed contract address of the '6_FintooneyMarket.sol' file should be pasted in line 2 of the dapp.js file (front end folder).
+* The deployed contract address of the '6_FintooneyMarket.sol' file should be pasted in line 2 of the dapp.js file (frontend_Wrapper / front end folder).
-* The ABI files for both '5_FintooneyAuction.sol' and '6_FintooneyMarket.sol' files should be pasted in their respective .json files (front end folder).
+* The ABI files for both '5_FintooneyAuction.sol' and '6_FintooneyMarket.sol' files should be pasted in their respective .json files (frontend_Wrapper / front end folder).
 * The front end files can be hosted using an Ethereum Testnet (eg Rinkeby) and GitHub Pages.
 * The front end will allow bids to occur on specific NFTs and displays the owner once the NFT has been successfully purchased via the auction.
 See image below: